jjjuulliiaann/sanity-nuxt-3-starter/README.md

 ### Nuxt

-Nuxt 3 is still in release candidate stage.
-You can check the [`Roadmap`](https://v3.nuxtjs.org/community/roadmap).
+To upgrade Nuxt 3 to the latest release, use the `npx nuxi upgrade` command.

 To update manually: Bump `nuxt` dependency to `3.0.0-rc.XX` and then use `npx nuxi@latest cleanup` to cleanup any local caches.